 The last five or so years has seen a steady roll-out of “driver assistance” features – starting with adaptive cruise control, and now extending to much more sophisticated types of systems for keeping cars in their lanes, and avoiding other cars, and so on.

 Cars continue to become more fuel-efficient.
 Maybe your current car does 25 miles per gallon, and a replacement would do 30 miles per gallon.
-At, say, $2.50 a gallon, and 12,000 miles driven a year, the replacement would save you $200 a year in gas costs – not exactly a life changing amount, and no way could that by itself justify spending some tens of thousands of dollars on a new(er) vehicle, but it is still another small bonus, which combines with assorted other small bonuses too.
+At, say, $2.50 a gallon, and 12,000 miles driven a year, the replacement would save you $200 a year in gas costs – not exactly a life changing amount, and no way could that by itself justify spending some tens of thousands of dollars on a new(er) vehicle, but it is still another small bonus, which combines with assorted other small bonuses too, and reduces the regular pinpricks of pain we all suffer at the pump at present.
 Newer cars also need fewer oil changes, and don’t need to be tuned as often.

 Cars are becoming much more “intelligent” in terms of their automation.
 At the simplest, they probably have Bluetooth connection capabilities for your phone.
 Maybe they have a phone type operating system on their dashboard that will put your phone’s display onto the dashboard display (make sure that such capabilities match your preference for either iPhone or Android phones or else it won’t be nearly as useful).
 Maybe the car has GPS or can display your car’s GPS on a screen.
+Perhaps it has HD Radio as well as regular AM/FM.
 Maybe there are cameras all around the car – great when backing and parking (this has been mandatory since 2018).

 Talking about convenience and safety aids such as cameras, a surprising cost saving for many people, when getting a newer car, is insurance.
 You might think that newer cars are more expensive because it would seem if you have a $100,000 car, the insurance company is risking up to a $100,000 replacement cost if you write-off the vehicle, compared to if your car is worth only $1,000.
 But that is only one element of the very many risks a car insurance policy covers, and only one of the many cost line items.
 Other significant issues include things like newer cars being safer than older cars, older cars being more expensive to repair due to increasing difficulty in finding parts for them, and a possible correlation between the standard of care/safety of drivers of new cars and old cars.
 Several readers have reported their older cars cost them more a year to insure than their newer cars.
 Of course, the insurance saving on a newer car is likely to be small rather than large – the key point is not to assume insurance will be more on a newer car – it might be the same or even less.

-One other possibly appreciable point of difference is if you’re in a state where your annual license/registration cost is based on your vehicle’s assessed value.
+One other possibly appreciable point of difference is if you’re in a state where your annual license/registration cost is based on your vehicle’s assessed value (such as is the case for me in WA).
 That can make a sizable difference between a $1000 (or higher) annual cost of registration and a $100 (or lower) cost.

 There’s another reason to consider replacing your car, too.
 Perhaps your life-style and vehicular requirements have changed since you bought the current car.
 Maybe you’ve become an empty-nester, or maybe the opposite – you’ve gone from a single person happy with a two door convertible, and now have a partner and young kids, needing a “sensible” four door vehicle.
 And so on.
 Perhaps a different style of vehicle would better match your new situation and circumstances.